SoCalPLS/SoCalPLS.github.io/index.md

 Both original research and work that has been published in other venues is welcome!

-Authors should submit abstracts of at most ~300 words via ([this](https://docs.google.com/forms/d/1SfidMAP8eHP8V1gFlninJflKH3Tvj2hNnpz0JB1ZxUY/viewform)) Google form.
+Authors should submit abstracts of at most ~300 words via the following Google form.
 The submission deadline is **Friday, October 28th**, by the end of the day.

 Selected abstracts will be presented as a talk or a poster.
 The program committee will determine the length of the talks based on the number and content of the abstracts; and they'll provide more information when they notify you of acceptance.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScTmEthnELpfxiNuTMi9MudJKSY8jyQNgW15PAnWjcgocxshg/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ---